 Installation of the cables may require partial or full road closures and traffic may have to use alternative routes.
 Where the cable route diverges from the road, the impacts will be reduced.
-Once the Greenlink project is in operation, the potential for a

 Once the Greenlink project is in operation, the potential for a traffic impact is minimal.
 The level of operations and maintenance workforce will be low, so that the impact on any particular road will be insignificant.